Leave this site

 We use an electronic purchase to pay (P2P) system called the National Police Procurement Hub (NPPH) supplied by Basware.
 All orders are sent out electronically via the NPPH system.
 If we award a contract to you, you will need to register on this system so that we can trade with your company.
 You will also be encouraged to submit electronic invoices via the NPPH system.

-Along with individual departments, the Commercial and Contract Management Department can award contracts for goods, works and services under delegated limits (i.e. up to £25,000) in accordance with the PCC’s Contract and Procurement Regulations.
+Individual departments can award contracts for goods, works and services under delegated limits (i.e. up to £25,000) in accordance with the PCC’s and Chief Constable's Financial, Contract and Procurement Regulations.
 These are often, but not always, individual purchase orders.

 These orders are often awarded: